iheid-library/iheiddown/README.md

 The \#metadata\# section should be fairly self-explanatory.
-The \#front matter\# section includes pointers to various front matter elements, such as dedications, acknowledgements (thank you), abbreviations, and your abstract.
+The \#front matter\# section includes pointers to various front matter elements, such as dedications, acknowledgments (thank you), abbreviations, and your abstract.
 Note that it points to files in a folder created by the template called “front-and-back-matter/”.
-If you look in this folder, you will find placeholders for your own abstract and acknowledgements.
+If you look in this folder, you will find placeholders for your own abstract and acknowledgments.
 You can simply edit these and the edited versions will be used when the thesis is compiled.
 This section also includes various options for toggling lists of figures, tables, etc, in the final version.